 London, Dubai, Seoul, Kuala Lumpur, Singapore, Cape Town, Johannesburg, Mexico City, Chicago

-Our 20-year relationship as Bloomberg’s global workplace design partner began with the pivotal change in the workplace strategy approach of their Hong Kong office in 1999, and extends to our most recent work on its UX Rooms of their London headquarters, designed by Foster + Partners.
+Our 20-year relationship as Bloomberg’s global workplace design partner began with the pivotal change in the workplace strategy approach of their Hong Kong office in 1999 where the team worked closely with Mike Bloomberg.
+It extends to our most recent work on the UX Rooms at its London headquarters, designed by Foster + Partners.

 That ground-breaking workplace design project emanated from a strategic ‘Stay or Go’ analysis of Bloomberg’s Finsbury Square campus performed by its London office in 2009.

 For the London team, this relationship represented an opportunity to grow our sustainability capabilities and deliver market-leading sustainable workplaces.

 Sustainable achievements: As global leaders in sustainable business, Bloomberg and M Moser created measurable, sustainable workplaces worldwide.

 - Dubai - LEED Platinum - First ID&C project achieved in UAE

 - Seoul - LEED Platinum

 - Kuala Lumpur - LEED Gold

 - Cape Town -LEED Platinum - First ID&C project achieved on the continent